krahets/hello-algo/en/docs/chapter_dynamic_programming/edit_distance_problem.md

 Since $dp[i, j]$ is derived from the solutions above $dp[i-1, j]$, to the left $dp[i, j-1]$, and to the upper left $dp[i-1, j-1]$, and direct traversal will lose the upper left solution $dp[i-1, j-1]$, and reverse traversal cannot build $dp[i, j-1]$ in advance, therefore, both traversal orders are not feasible.

-For this reason, we can use a variable `leftup` to temporarily store the solution from the upper left $dp[i-1, j-1]`, thus only needing to consider the solutions to the left and above.
-This situation is similar to the complete knapsack problem, allowing for direct traversal.
+For this reason, we can use a variable `leftup` to temporarily store the solution from the upper left $dp[i-1, j-1]$, thus only needing to consider the solutions to the left and above.
+This situation is similar to the unbounded knapsack problem, allowing for direct traversal.
 The code is as follows:

 ```src
 [file]{edit_distance}-[class]{}-[func]{edit_distance_dp_comp}